 Our first coded prototype allowed us to test many versions quickly and we found traction around anonymous Q&A within small groups.

-We defined an audience of recent college grads, therefore, I purposely initiated a redesign of the UI so it would be more appropriate for the new grads.
-I started with a group exercise to discuss brand attributes.
+For our first external test, we labored to identify an audience that had lots of questions, we decided on recent college grads.
+I initiated a redesign of the UI so it would be tailored for the new grads and started with a group exercise to discuss brand attributes.

 Review x times